rgrove/eslint-config/README.md

 };
 ```

-When extending multiple configs it's not necessary to also extend the primary
+When extending multiple configs, always extend `@rgrove/eslint-config` first,
-config, since the other configs all extend it themselves.
+since it defines baseline rules that other configs may override.

 See [the documentation for ESLint's `extends` property](https://eslint.org/docs/user-guide/configuring#extending-configuration-files) for more details.